 At first, this might seem like a crazy number, but if we look back at the manufacturers' list, things start to make sense.
 Apple's operating system, iOS, is only used on Apple devices.
 All other companies use Android.
 This means that the vast majority of phones use Android – more than two-thirds, to be exact.

 Okay, now that we've seen how many smartphones and smartphone users are out there, and examined the smartphone industry, let's look at how people use their phones.
 Most of these stats will shock you.
 Some will scare you.

 In the last few years, mobile's share of overall web traffic surpassed desktop devices.
 This is big news as it shows us that people are becoming more and more comfortable with their phones.
 It also falls right in line with the growth in the number of smartphone users.
 As more people get them, they are using them more and more.

 Our phones have also become our primary means of searching for information.
 Whether we're researching a product to buy, a restaurant to eat at, or random facts to impress our friends, the vast majority of us turn right to our phones when we want to know something.
 It makes sense; they're hardly ever further away than our pockets.

-One of the reasons smartphones have become as popular is apps.
+One of the reasons smartphones have become so popular is apps.
 Mobile applications make navigating the web on the phone much, much easier.
-Therefore, it shouldn't come as much of a surprise that the vast majority of the time we spend on our phones is spent in apps.
+Therefore, it shouldn't come as much of a surprise that the vast majority of the time we spend on our phones is spent on apps.

 This is not likely to change anytime soon, but it's worth noting as it shows just how much this technology, and our world, has evolved in a relatively short time.